 Cortical inhibitory circuits are comprised of interneurons that release GABA onto pyramidal neurons (the principal cells of the neocortex), causing a membrane hyperpolarization that counterbalances excitatory inputs.
-In our initial studies, we examined the recruitment of fast GABAergic inhibitory events in rodent neocortex.
-These studies showed that fast GABAA-mediated inhibition is strictly limited relative to synaptic excitation, and that neocortical inhibitory circuits are driven predominantly by non-NMDA (AMPA/kainate) excitatory transmission.
-Our more recent studies have indicated that nootropic (cognition-enhancing) drugs, which are positive modulators of AMPA receptors, enhance the recruitment of GABAergic inhibition through actions on inhibitory interneurons and thus, might serve as a new pharmacological approach to boost inhibitory cell output and counter states of hyperexcitation.
+Our studies have shown that in neocortex, the recruitment of fast GABAergic inhibition is strictly limited relative to synaptic excitation, and that neocortical inhibitory circuits are driven predominantly by non-NMDA (AMPA/kainate) excitatory transmission.
+We have also found that nootropic (cognition-enhancing) drugs, which are positive modulators of AMPA receptors, enhance the recruitment of GABAergic inhibition through actions on inhibitory interneurons and thus, might serve as a new pharmacological approach to boost inhibitory cell output and, in turn, counteract pathophysiologic states of hyperexcitation.

-Using a rodent-based model of TBI, we are also investigating trauma-induced changes in cortical physiology.
-These studies have indicated that injury to the superficial neocortex (which includes layers I, II, and part of III) can lead to epileptogenesis, manifested as hyperexcitability and evoked epileptiform activity.
-This is caused by a disinhibition of cortical circuits that stems from two sources: 1) a decrease in GABAergic inhibition; and 2) a persistent increase in glutamatergic excitation.
-In this model, post-injury administration of neuroprotective agents, such as antiepileptic drugs, can prevent the development of trauma-induced epileptogenesis.
-Our recent studies indicate that certain nootropic agents may also be neuroprotective in this model.
-However, in all cases, drug efficacy appears to be critically dependent on the timing of administration, suggesting a narrow therapeutic time window for effective anti-epileptogenic interventions following cortical injury.
+Using both in vitro and in vivo rodent-based models of TBI, we are investigating trauma-induced changes in cortical physiology that give rise to neuropathologies, such as cognitive dysfunction and posttraumatic epileptogenesis.
+Thus far, our studies have shown that injury to the superficial layers of the neocortex leads to neuron degeneration and epileptogenesis, manifested as neural circuit hyperexcitability and spontaneous epileptiform activity that includes prolonged, ictal-like discharges.
+This is caused by a disinhibition of cortical circuits that stems from two sources: (1) a decrease in GABAergic inhibition; and (2) a persistent increase in glutamatergic excitation.
+In our TBI models, post-injury administration of neuroprotective agents, such as antiepileptic drugs and certain nootropic agents, can prevent the development of posttraumatic epileptogenesis.
+However, in all cases, drug efficacy appears to be critically dependent on the timing of administration, suggesting a narrow therapeutic time window for effective anti-epileptogenic interventions following cortical neurotrauma.

 Ling, D. S. F. and Benardo, L. S. (2005).
 Nootropic agents enhance the recruitment of fast GABAA inhibition in rat neocortex.
 Cerebral Cortex 15, 921-928.

-Ling, D. S. F., Benardo, L. S., and Sacktor, T. C. Protein kinase Mζ enhances excitatory synaptic transmission by increasing the number of active postsynaptic AMPA receptors.
-Hippocampus, 16, 443-452.
+Ling, D. S. F., Benardo, L. S., and Sacktor, T. C. (2006).
+Protein kinase Mζ enhances excitatory synaptic transmission by increasing the number of active postsynaptic AMPA receptors.
+Hippocampus 16, 443-452.

 Yang, L., Benardo, L. S., Valsamis, H., and Ling, D. S. F. (2007).
 Acute injury to superficial cortex leads to a decrease in synaptic inhibition and increase in excitation in rat neocortex.
 J. Neurophysiol.
 97, 178-187.